SkillsFundingAgency/das-roatp-assessor/README.md

 - Open Visual Studio as an administrator

 ##### Publish Database
-RoATP Assessor does not have a database it accesses the RoATP database via its internal APIs.
+RoATP Assessor does not have a database it accesses the RoATP Apply database via its internal APIs.

 ##### Config